Next Generation WAF

 Key Features of Next-gen WAFs

-1. Dynamic Learning and Adaptation: Next-gen WAFs can learn from traffic patterns and user behaviors.
-This capability enables them to automatically adjust their defenses based on emerging threats and anomalies.
+Dynamic Learning and Adaptation: Next-gen WAFs can learn from traffic patterns and user behaviors.
+This capability enables them to adjust their defenses automatically based on emerging threats and anomalies.

-3. API Protection: As businesses increasingly rely on APIs for interaction and integration, Next-Gen WAFs offer robust API security features, ensuring that API endpoints are protected against various types of attacks.
+API Protection: As businesses increasingly rely on APIs for interaction and integration, Next-Gen WAFs offer robust API security features, ensuring that API endpoints are protected against attacks.

-6. Reduced False Positives: Advanced algorithms help minimize false positives, ensuring that legitimate traffic is not mistakenly blocked while still providing robust security.
+Reduced False Positives: Advanced algorithms help minimize false positives, ensuring that legitimate traffic is not mistakenly blocked while providing robust security.

 Differences Between Traditional WAFs and Next-Gen WAFs